dyno-might/dyno-might.github.io/_posts/2021-07-01-gender-equality-paradox.md

 ### Against BIGI

-We have three different measures of gender inequality, GGI, GII, and BIGI.
-Here's a plot of GGGI against GII:
+I think BIGI is a terrible measure of gender-equality and we shouldn't be using it.
+For context here's a plot comparing the other two measures we've looked at, GGGI and GII:

 <a href="/img/gender-equality-paradox/gggi_vs_gii.pdf" alt="gggi vs gii graph">
 <img src="/img/gender-equality-paradox/gggi_vs_gii.svg" alt="gggi vs gii" loading="lazy">